itzg/junit-rule-docker/README.md

 </repository>
 ```

-The following example shows how to use the rule to start an Elasticsearch instance
+The following example shows how to use the rule to start an Elasticsearch instance, waiting for Elasticsearch to
-and lookup access to the container's port 9200:
+start, and lookup access to the container's port 9200:

 ```
 @Rule
-public DockerRule dockerRule = new DockerRule("itzg/elasticsearch:5");
+public DockerRule dockerRule = new DockerRule("itzg/elasticsearch:5")
+                                   .waitForLog("started");

 @Test
 public void testAccess() throws Exception {